19hours/sg-statutes/Acts/Immigration Act.md

 (d) any other suit or action relating to or arising out of any decision made or act done in pursuance of any power conferred upon the Minister or the Controller by any provision of this Act.

-[38/93]
+[38/93; 42/2005]

 ### Duty of police officers to execute orders

 40\.
-All police officers shall, when so requested by an immigration officer, receive and execute according to the tenor thereof any written order of the Controller, and any warrant of the Controller for the arrest, detention or removal of any person made under the provisions of this Act.
+Every police officer shall, when so requested by an immigration officer, receive and execute according to the tenor thereof any written order of the Controller, and any warrant of the Controller for the arrest, detention or removal of any person made under the provisions of this Act.

 ### Restriction on discharge of member of crew